Quantum Corp. executives divulged their OEM data deduplication deal with EMC Corp. today and said they are finally...

 The announcements came during Quantum's earnings conference call, but weren't exactly a surprise.
-Quantum first launched the DXi7500 virtual tape library (VTL) last June and forecasted a fall ship date, and SearchStorage.com reported the
+Quantum first launched the DXi7500 virtual tape library (VTL) last June and forecasted a fall ship date, and SearchStorage.com reported the EMC deal two months ago.

 Quantum executives made it clear they pin their hopes for a turnaround on the success of their double-barreled data deduplication strategy.
 But it may take a lot to turn Quantum around, if the news that came out of its earning call is any indication.
 The company completed its sixth straight year of net losses, and its losses widened during this quarter.